KevinSCLin/Kevin-Vlad-Test-Docs/docs/glossary.md

 **Ribbon**: the graphical control element located at the top of an Excel application.
 This in where you find categories of functions such as File, Insert, Page Layout, etc.

-**spreadsheet**: A software with tabular-formatted interface for organization, analysis and storage of data.
+**Spreadsheet**: A software with tabular-formatted interface for organization, analysis and storage of data.

 **VBA**: Acronym for Visual Basic for Applications, a dialect of Visual Basic embedded in Microsoft Office Suite.
          It is widely used in Microsoft Excel as a simple programming language for building macros, forms, and procedures to automate repeating tasks.